 8 oz – Ditalini (or other short-cut pasta), cooked al dente and drained.

 Freshly ground black pepper and Kosher salt, to taste

 Grated Parmesan or Romano, for the table

 In a small stockpot or large saucepan over medium-high heat, sauté garlic and onion in olive oil for 1 minute.
 Add celery and sauté for another minute.
-Add tomatoes, stock, Basil, Oregano and Thyme.
+Add tomatoes, stock, Basil, Rosemary and Thyme.
 Bring to a light boil then reduce to a simmer.
 Cook, stirring occasionally, for about 15 minutes.
 Add beans.
 Simmer for another 10 minutes.
 Add pasta and cook until warmed through, about 5 additional minutes.
 Season as desired.